970C/gptexteditor/README.md

 | os | Python 3.10 |
 | openai | latest |

 **Note:** _tkinter_ comes packaged with the 'full' version of Python, which is not in the OS default Python installs (Mac & Lin).
-You'll have to install it.
+You'll have to find instructions to install tkinter OR -> just install the full Python 3.10 package, which is far easier.

 ## Usage